Today is Bacardi's birthday

 It's World Cancer Day

-Cancer kills 8.2 million people worldwide every year and by 2023 this is projected to rise to 13 million.
+In 2017, cancer killed around 9.6 million people worldwide and by 2023 this is projected to rise to 13 million.
 Almost everyone knows someone who has grappled with this killer disease, successfully or otherwise.

 Medical advances offer some hope - strangely, a "caterpillar fungus" - a truly bizarre organism that consumes and mummifies a caterpillar then sprouts anew from its remains - is one.